Be in the Know

 If you’ve been working hard to build up your personal training business, there’s no doubt that you will have had one or more of those days when you feel like every ounce of energy has been literally sapped from your body.

-Personal training is a demanding career and it isn’t something that the faint hearted or work shy should even consider getting in to!
+Personal training is a demanding career, and it certainly isn’t something that the faint hearted or work shy should even consider getting in to!
 Not only are you on your feet all day, or at least you should be if you have enough clients, but you’ll also need enough energy to demonstrate new and challenging exercises to your clients as and when required.

 Work will often start in the early hours of the morning, break while everyone else is at work, and then recommence in the evening.
 It’s not uncommon for a Personal Trainer to work late in to the night.
-You’ll need to be energetic and upbeat throughout the day, and portray a positive and professional image of your business – after all you are your business!
+You’ll need to be energetic and upbeat throughout the day, and portray a positive and professional image of your business – after all, you are your business!

 For many trainers, once the training sessions are over, the business planning, development, sales, marketing and bookkeeping start.
 This is especially so for self employed personal trainers who need to generate all of their own clients.